inet-framework/inet/showcases/wireless/coexistence/doc/index.rst

 For our simulation, we'll use :ned:`RadioMedium`.
-Since we'll have two different protocols, the analog model and the background noise of the radio medium and the protocol specific radios need to match (they need to be dimensional).
+Since we'll have two different protocols, the analog model and the background noise of the radio medium and the protocol specific radios need to match (the analog model needs to be dimensional).
 We'll set just these two parameters, and leave the others on default.

 In INET, different types of radio modules (e.g. 802.11 and 802.15.4) can detect